creativepsyco/django-analytics/README.md

 ###Assumptions
 * Different Django apps for different products, the SQL relies on this.
+* The analytics tables assume that the name begins with `[product]_[indicator_name]`.
+Later on this will not be needed when we will have pluggable data processors
+* Also it needs the columns in those tables to be according to the ones in Indicator model.
+Again, this won't be needed when there will be internal data processors working

 ###Targets for v0.1
 In this I don't plan to integrate the data sources, i shall assume that the data sources exists and plan to have a concrete dependency on it.
 Removing this dependency shall be dealt later on.